ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   service if we ever need higher resources and availability in the future, with very little changes.
 - We need very high resources for a good user experience.
-We managed our system to work somehow well by using lighter quanitzed machine learning models versions instead of the original with the tradeoff of losing accuracy.
+We managed our system to work somehow well by using lighter quantized machine learning models versions instead of the original with the trade-off of losing accuracy.
 However, with multiple users' documents and larger chunks splits in our vector store (which gives us in better results) the system needs several minutes sometimes to answer some questions.
 We understand that we need to utilize a GPU (which our hardware